AlleyCH/AlleyCH.github.io/_posts/2025-09-12-final-report.md

 ## Bugs
 * unref c code functions are calling nulls, which shouldn't be the cause.
 They need proper types going through.
-* Deserializing prompts a redefinition that.
+* Deserializing prompts a redefinition that needs to be corrected.
 * Overridden GObject properties need to have setters made to be able to get the values.

 # Links